xiaotanhhu/xiaotanhhu.github.io/_pages/about.md

   - /about.html
 ---

 Hey, there!
 My name is **Xiao Tan**.
-I am an Associate Professor at [Hohai University](https://www.hhu.edu.cn/).

-I am currently working at the [College of Water Conservancy and Hydropower Engineering](https://sdxy.hhu.edu.cn/).
+I am currently an Associate Professor at the [College of Water Conservancy and Hydropower Engineering](https://sdxy.hhu.edu.cn/)，[Hohai University](https://www.hhu.edu.cn/).
 I received my Ph.D. degree from [Stevens Institute of Technology](https://www.stevens.edu/) in 2023 under the supervision of Dr. Yi Bao.
 I received my Master's degree from [Southeast University](https://www.seu.edu.cn/) in 2019 under the supervision of Dr. Wen-Wei Wang.
 Before that, I received my Bachelor's degree from [Chang'an University](https://www.chd.edu.cn/) in 2016.

-You can find my CV here: [Xiao Tan's Curriculum Vitae](../assets/Curriculum_Vitae_2023.pdf).
+You can find details in my CV here: [Xiao Tan's Curriculum Vitae](../assets/Curriculum_Vitae_2023.pdf).